code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.png" alt="spring logo">
 </figure>

 [Apache Avro](https://avro.apache.org/docs/current/) is a data serialization system.
 It uses JSON for defining data types and protocols, and serializes data in a compact binary format.
-In the following tutorial we will configure, build and run an example in which we will send/receive an Avro messages to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.
+In the following tutorial we will configure, build and run an example in which we will send/receive an Avro message to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.

 Tools used:
-* Spring Boot 1.5
+* Apache Avro 1.8
 * Spring Kafka 1.1
-* Apache Avro 1.8
+* Spring Boot 1.5
 * Maven 3

 Avro relies on schemas which are defined using JSON.
 Schemas are composed of primitive types.
 For this example we will use [the 'User' schema from the Apache Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema) as shown below.
 This schema is stored in the <var>user.avsc</var> file located under <var>src/main/resources/avro</var>.